-Toilets that have been in use for some time can develop a lazy or weak flush.
+Toilets that have been in use for some time can develop a lazy or weak toilet flush or just does not flush properly.
 It is quite common for minerals such as calcium and lime, along with debris particles such as rust to build up in the rim feed and jet holes of the toilet bowl.
 Over time, these deposits restrict and block water from flowing into the toilet bowl which will cause a weak or incomplete flush.

 Read below for more information on:

 - Holding the flapper open (see Picture below), let the majority of the water fall out of the tank.

 - Using a toilet bowl cleaner, for example Lime-A-Way® or Clorox®, hold the flapper open and pour 1–2 cups of cleaning solution down the flush valve opening.
 Be careful to not let any cleaner spill over into the tank.
 If it does, wipe it up immediately.
 Let the toilet sit unused for several hours or overnight.
 The cleaning solution will work its way into the flow channels and help to dissolve any mineral build up.